fhgrings/5g-core-network-slicing/README.md

 Observability is based on instrumentation, hard coded or agents that implement by their own.
 It's necessary to change the HTTP call methods to log the inputs and outputs with monitoring headers.

-Go does not natively accept sidecars to change compiled code, so changes need to be made inside the code.
+Go does not natively support sidecars to change compiled code, so changes need to be made inside the code and compiled.

-Gin/gonic is not a widely used framework, so not all APM tools provide agents to monitor the requests
+Gin/gonic is not a widely used framework, so not all APM tools provide agents to monitor the requests.

 To monitor a request you need to create a tracer between Request and Response, but the project uses OpenAPI.
 All important requests are already mapped by Yaml files and are compiled when running the tool, blocking access to the methods that perform the requests, making it necessary to change compiled packages to add the monitoring tools (Not possible for this scope).